thingsboard/thingsboard.github.io/docs/user-guide/attributes.md

 ### Internal data storage

-Thingsboard uses either Cassandra NoSQL database or SQL database to store all data.
+ThingsBoard uses either Cassandra NoSQL database or SQL database to store all data.

-Although you can query the database directly, Thingsboard provides a set of RESTful and Websocket API that simplify this process and apply certain security policies:
+Although you can query the database directly, ThingsBoard provides a set of RESTful and Websocket API that simplify this process and apply certain security policies:

  - Tenant Administrator user is able to manage attributes for all entities that belong to the corresponding tenant.
  - Customer user is able to manage attributes only for entities that are assigned to the corresponding customer.